Canon P Review: The Best Value LTM Rangefinder?

 Flash Photography: The Godox Combo

 While it’s a vintage camera, it plays surprisingly well with modern gear.
-The Canon P has a PC-sync socket on the side.
+The Canon P rangefinder camera features a cold shoe (for external light meters, viewfienders and flashes) but luckily also has a PC-sync socket on the side.
+So if you want to use a flash, you will have to use a cable to connect the camera to the flash.
 I often use it with the IM30 and a sync cable.
 It’s a small, powerful, and stylish combo that turns this 1950s rangefinder into a capable tool for film flash photography.

 Canon P PC Port